typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     "http://localhost:8108/collections/products/documents/<id>"
 ```

-Syncing individual deletes in realtime can be managed with triggers.
+Syncing individual deletes in realtime can be managed with a trigger.

 #### Single Row Delete Using Triggers